saulpw/visidata/www/docs/async.md

 - This only displays if used in another thread (but is harmless if not).
 - Use Progress around the innermost iterations for maximum granularity and apparent responsiveness.
 - But this incurs a small amount of overhead, so if a tight loop needs every last optimization, use it with an outer iterator instead (if there is one).
+- Multiple Progress objects used in parallel will stack properly.
-- Using Progress on multiple iterators in sequence will make the progress indicator reset (which is better than having no indicator).
+- Multiple Progress objects used serially will make the progress indicator reset (which is better than having no indicator at all).

 If `iterable` does not know its own length, it (or an approximation) should be passed as the `total` kwarg: